Phase 1: Hardware — Pico W + E-Ink, Let's Go¶

 - [ ] Display a custom image or text as proof-of-life

-When all eight bullets are checked, Phase 1 is complete and Phase 2 (firmware scaffold) begins.
+When all seven bullets are checked, Phase 1 is complete and Phase 2 (firmware scaffold) begins.

 The full step-by-step setup process is in the docs: